okayasl/normy/LINGUISTIC_POLICY.md

 > - The sequence `I + J` (or `i + j`) is **never** treated as a ligature in `fold`.
 > - Normy never infers linguistic ligatures from separate codepoints.
 > - Dutch titlecasing of IJ (e.g., "IJsselmeer") is **not** performed — left to user logic.
+> - Only precomposed ligature characters are folded; sequences of separate codepoints are never treated as ligatures.

 ---